-Why do we only keep courses for five years?
+Why do we only keep courses for seven years?

 An overabundance of data stored in D2L could cause performance issues.
 We have consulted with OGC to ensure that our policies comply with both government and LSC-specific data retention policies.
 Purging older data will help maintain a consistently high-quality user experience within D2L.